Boot Process

 Common boot process

-The bootloader initializes the memory map and the display mode, both of which rely on firmware mechanisms that are not acccessible after control is switched to the kernel.
-The bootloader then finds the RedoxFS partition on the disk and loads the kernel, bootstrap, and initfs into memory.
-It maps the kernel to its expected virtual address, and jumps to its entry function.
+The bootloader initializes the memory map and the display mode, both of which rely on firmware mechanisms that are not accessible after control is switched to the kernel.
+The bootloader then finds the RedoxFS boot partition on the disk and loads /boot/kernel and /boot/initfs files into memory.

 Kernel